KaungZawHtet/WasteIncidentReporter/AI_APPROACH.md

 Here are the flow,

-1. we pre-trained a model with some data to generate relevant vector info.
+1. We pre-trained a model with some data (text_embedding_corpus.csv) to generate relevant vector info when we create new incidents.
-2. Whenever we create new incident, we also generate vector info for that incident by using the pre-trained model.
-3. By using that vector data, stored in TextVector column, we can now detect other incidents similar to the targeted incident.
+2. By using that vector data, stored in TextVector column, we can now detect other incidents similar to the targeted incident. `TextEmbeddingService` transform the text description into vector.
 3. `SimilarityService` compares the new vector to stored vectors (kept in PostgreSQL) via cosine similarity.
 High scores indicate potential duplicates.

 ## 2. Automatic Waste Category Prediction